kchu100/SQL/README.md

 &emsp;&emsp; - SQL

 **3 types of relationships:**
-&emsp;&emsp; **One-to-one:** One table has a relationship with another table having the similar kind of column.
+- **One-to-one:** One table has a relationship with another table having the similar kind of column.
-&emsp;&emsp;&emsp; Each primary key relates to only one or no record in the related table.
+Each primary key relates to only one or no record in the related table.
-&emsp;&emsp; **One-to-many:** One table has a relationship with another table that has primary and foreign key relations.
+- **One-to-many:** One table has a relationship with another table that has primary and foreign key relations.
-&emsp;&emsp;&emsp; The primary key table contains only one record that relates to none, one or many records in the related table.
+The primary key table contains only one record that relates to none, one or many records in the related table.
-&emsp;&emsp; **Many-to-many:** Each record in both the tables can relate to many numbers of records in another table.
+- **Many-to-many:** Each record in both the tables can relate to many numbers of records in another table.

 **Normalization:** process of removing redundant data by splitting the table in a well-defined maner.
 Saves storage space.
 **De-Normalization:** process of adding up redundant data to speed up complex queries in order to acheive better performance.